-- Map is area-based, with non-geometrical shapes (although we try to follow geographical features, like rivers) - Maps is divided into individual regions, each with a name, associated terrain and possible anchors for different things like structures (e.g. cities or ports), units stacks, supply sources, information markers etc... - Regions are linked between each other by connection, of various types, movement cost, transportation types and combat effects. - Structures are elements that are present not in all of them inside regions.
-They can have extra features like the presence of a harbor (allowing ships to move in and naval supply to reach it), airport (to base air units), fortifications (fortified structures cannot be captured without a siege or an assault) or the ability to serve as supply relay (will allow the supply to extend through them). - Terrains in regions affect movement of units (all regions cost 1 only for air units, the cost varies for land units from 1 to 3 or more depending on terrain and the scale of the game), stacking of same, as well as combat, both on attack and defense factors and moral factors.
+- Most maps of SGS games are area-based, usually with non-geometrical shapes (although we plan in the future to also use hex-based maps). - Maps are divided into individual regions, each with a name, associated terrain and possible anchors for different things like structures (e.g. cities or ports), units stacks, supply sources, information markers etc... - Regions are linked between each other by connection, of various types, movement cost, transportation types and combat effects. - Structures are elements that are present not in all of them inside regions.
+They can have extra features like the presence of an harbour (allowing ships to move in and naval supply to reach it), airport (to base air units), fortifications (fortified structures cannot be captured without a siege or an assault) or the ability to serve as supply relay (will allow the supply to extend through them). - Terrains in regions affect movement of units (all regions cost 1 only for air units, the cost varies for land units from 1 to 3 or more depending on terrain and the scale of the game), stacking of same, as well as combat, both on attack and defence factors and moral factors.

-Nations and Sides:
+Nations and Sides

-- Afrika Korps opposes 2 sides fighting each other.
-It's pure war, there is no diplomacy and only victory (or peace treaty handled by events, cards or end of game) can stop it. - Sides are composed of many nations, allowing showing different allies or sub-factions of a nation (e.g. we usually separate army, navy and air force units of a nation into "sub-nations") - When a side receives replacements for its forces, it usually go to any nation part of the side, unless specified in the event or card that brings them
+- Most SGS game make 2 sides fight each other.
+It's pure war, there is no diplomacy and only victory (or peace treaty handled by events, cards or end of game) can stop it. - Sides are composed of many nations, allowing to show different allies or sub-factions of a nation (e.g. we usually separate army, navy and air force units of a nation into "sub-nations"). - When a side receive replacements for its forces, it usually go to any nation part of the side, unless specified in the event or card that brings them.

-Scale, Events and Cards:
+Scale, Events and Cards

-- The game scale of Afrika Korps is weekly turns Time, distance, combat and units are all arranged to fit the chosen game scale, for different aspects such as strength, movement, number of combat rounds, game phases etc... - Each turn in the game may see (or not) the appearance of Events.
+- The game scale of SGS projects can vary, with some having turns being counted in days while others could be weeks or even months.
+Time, distance, combat and units are all arranged to fit the chosen game scale, for different aspects such as strength, movement, number of combat rounds, game phases etc... - The game scale of SGS Winter War, SGS Afrika Korps and SGS Halls of Montezuma is weekly turns. - Each turn in the game may see (or not) the appearance of Events.
 Usually player will read the event description and understand what is happening.
-Some events may ask players to make further choices, either immediately (like location of new units entering the game) or later (which units receive reinforcements), one time or more regularly - Each side receives a certain number of cards each turn.
+Some events may ask players to make further

+- choices, either immediately (like location of new units entering the game) or later (which units receive reinforcements), one time or more regularly. - Each side receive a certain number of cards each turn.
 Cards can be played during various phases of the game (cards, movement, combat, reinforcements, end) if their conditions are met.
 Effects of cards are usually described in short on the card itself.